mrf345/modularize/README.md

      *  limit: 0, // limit to the number of templates to load.
      *  bypass: [], // array of index numbers to skip.
      *  extension: 'html', // the template file extension.
-     *  autoLoad: false, // load the templates automatically on initiation.
-     *  reverse: false,  // to reverse the order of displaying templates.
+     *  reverseOrder: false,  // to reverse the order of displaying templates.
      * }
      *
      * `data` I.E: {1: {var1: 'something', name: 'something else'}, ...}